ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 desired or undesired states, in order to determine how trustworthy the Attester is for its purposes.
-The state of an Attester represents its composition of components of execution environments (its "shape" or "composition"), typically in a hierarchical manner, i.e., a tree graph.
+The state of an Attester represents its composition of components of execution environments (its "shape" or "composition"), typically in a hierarchical manner, i.e., a tree.
 The state of an Attester also encompasses the combination of static and dynamic composition (e.g., provisioned and deployed software, firmware, and micro-code), static and dynamic configuration, and the resulting operational state of its components at a certain point of time.
 Thus, a Verifier needs to receive